MALgraph

 Feedback loop

-As the team grew to 2 people, the project was finally free to reach new heights.
+As the team grew to 2 people, the project was finally able to reach new heights.
 I've designed all subsequent versions in Adobe Photoshop, focusing on keeping the page easy to scan with all the newly introduced statistics.

 The increased popularity shaped some design decisions, e.g. the profile's layout had to incorporate a refresh button, since automatic refreshes would exceed MAL's daily quota limits.
 Users could also compare stats with other people.